flatironsdevelopment/user_trackers/README.md

       db:
         ignore_events: []

 You may ignore events per environment or per tracker.
+You may specify a `queue_adapter` option with a value of `resque` or `sidekiq` for running trackers on a background job.

 ## Configuration files for trackers